sparrow217/CSCI4900001-github-repot/README.md

 #This is our readme for our project.

-The Django web framework is used in the project to leverage quick development and the third party packages available.

 Python requirements are kept in the requirements.txt file, and this file is generated using `pip freeze > requirements.txt`.

 Python 3.5 is recommended for this project.
 It can be downloaded and installed at [python.org](python.org).